Counter Depth vs Standard Depth Refrigerators: Which One Actually Fits Your Kitchen?

 Older kitchens in Brooklyn often have non-standard cabinet configurations.
 Installing a counter depth refrigerator in a space built for a standard unit may require adjusting surrounding cabinets.

-In some cases, custom kitchen cabinetry is the smartest solution.
+In some cases, custom cabinet is the smartest solution.
 Building new cabinets around your chosen refrigerator, rather than retrofitting a fridge into old cabinetry, produces cleaner results every time.

 Conclusion